Conditions and logic

 Modify your flow's behavior using answers collected.

-Conditional logic is useful for making flows dynamic, funneling users into specific tracks, or making a flow more personalized: rather than creating multiple flows for different scenarios, flow questions can be rendered dynamically based on the answers the responder has provided.
+Conditional logic is useful for making flows dynamic and more personalized; rather than creating multiple flows for different scenarios, flow questions, steps, and groups can be rendered dynamically based on the answers the responder has provided.

 If the conditional rendering of your step depends on more than one condition being satisfied, the simple logic editor can accept several arguments using the +Add condition button in the simple logic menu.